 Under Rule 102 of Regulation M, with certain exceptions, the issuer cannot repurchase its common stock during certain restricted periods if at the same time the issuer or an affiliate is engaged in a "distribution" of the same class of equity securities or securities convertible into the same class of equity securities.
 Regulation M requires repurchase activity to be discontinued one business day prior to the determination of the offering price for the securities in distribution until the issuer's completion of its participation in distribution.
-The term "distribution" in this context covers more than conventional public offerings and includes any offering which is distinguished from any ordinary trading transaction by the magnitude of the offerings in connection with acquisitions or exchange offers.
+The term "distribution" in this context covers more than conventional public offerings and includes any offering which is distinguished from any ordinary trading transaction by the magnitude of the offering and the presence of special selling efforts and methods.
+This definition may include certain offerings in connection with acquisitions or exchange offers.
 Such a distribution might also take place if a major stockholder of the issuer that is an affiliate was engaged in significant sales of the issuer's stock.